 - Veterinary Medications

 - Discontinued drugs or drug shortage medications

 Facts About Compounding

-- Licensed pharmacists are the only professionals authorized in compounding medications.
+- Licensed pharmacists are the only professionals authorized to compound medications.

 - Two or more medications may be combined by the pharmacists through compounding.
 This must be approved by the patient’s physician.

-- There are hundreds of flavors that can be used in compounding.
-It improves the taste and eases the manner of intake especially for children.
+- Hundreds of flavors can be used in compounding.
+It improves the taste and eases the manner of intake, especially for children.